awgn/plumbrs/README.md

   Note: Not available with `reqwest` client.

 - `-B, --body <BODY>`
   Body content for the HTTP request.
+If repeated multiple times, chunked transfer encoding is used.

 - `--host <HOST>`
   Set the host to benchmark (for example, `http://192.168.0.1:8080`).